Lucka-B/Cypress_Google_main_page/README.md

     - "Images" link opens image search
     - Google apps icon opens menu with avaiable Google apps
     - clicking user avatar opens menu with managing Google account

+## Notes:
+- Due to technical limitations of Cypress, link targets were removed while testing internal links.
+This means links will not open in new tabs but this is not an issue since there no such links on Google main page.